-Contracts for UK staff start from March or May and end in July, when you have the opportunity to be transferred to work in one of our other UK or Overseas resorts until early September or October.
-This period is subject to a separate contract , with the appropriate terms and conditions, including salary, accommodation, food, etc and depends on the product you move into.
+Contracts for UK staff start from March to May and end in October.
+Work in our Schools Residential Centres in primarily term time however opportunites to be transferred to work in one of our other locations for school holidays are available.
+This period is subject to a separate contract , with the appropriate terms and conditions, including salary, accommodation, food, etc and depends on the location you move into.

 When working in the UK you're provided with shared accommodation units that are clean, well-heating and with plenty of hot running water.
 Living on site is great fun and you’ll be guaranteed to make friends for life.
 We deduct a small cost per week from your gross salary for this accommodation, but this also includes all heat, light and electricity, plus bed linen.